-Join our all women’s AIARE Recreational Level 2 course to learn the key elements of making sound decisions while traveling in avalanche terrain from some the most experienced women guides and instructors in the industry.
+Join our all women’s AIARE Level 2 in conjunction with the Silverton Avalanche School to learn the key elements of making sound decisions while traveling in avalanche terrain from some the most experienced women guides and instructors in the industry.

 We know that women excel at learning in a supportive, fun atmosphere where they can ask questions, have a voice and engage with other women who are passionate about the outdoors.
 Fun always plays a huge part in all of our programs and it’s a fact that we learn more when we’re enjoying ourselves.